Automatic Node-RED flow deployment with GitHub

 In this example we show how to use GitHub to deploy a Node-RED flow to a fleet of Raspberry Pis.
 The flow are distributed and managed including versioning control.
 The process starts by pushing the changes of your Node-RED flow to your GitHub repository.
 Then, using GitHub actions, the flow is placed into your qbee.io file manager with the qbee API.
 From there on you can distribute and run it on the group of devices you have specified with file distribution.

-This is a very simple Node-RED flow used in this example:
+This is a very simple Node-RED GitHub flow example that we use for this demo:

 flows.json